fedora-copr/copr/doc/user_documentation.rst

 However, the only necessary thing on the Pagure side is to set Fedmsg to active in your project settings (in 'Hooks' section almost at the bottom).

-Now your marked Tito and MockSCM packages will be rebuilt on specific commits.
+Now your marked SCM packages will be rebuilt on specific commits.

 Links
 -----